 NUCLEI OF OTHER CELL TYPES

-When examining a histological section, it is important to pay attention to the numerous details of the image.
+It is always important to pay attention to the numerous details of a histological section.

-Did you notice that there are nuclei of other cell types in addition to the spherical nuclei of hepatocytes?
+Did you notice nuclei of other cell types in addition to the spherical nuclei of the hepatocytes?

-Place the cursor or click on the figure to observe them.
+Place the cursor or click on the figure to observe them highlighted in green.

-They are generally stained more intensely than the nuclei of hepatocytes and their shape is not always circular.
-Some of them are nuclei of blood cells, such as of lymphocytes, others belong to cells placed in the “empty” spaces sitiated between the columns of hepatocytes.
+They are generally stronger stained than the nuclei of hepatocytes and their shape is not always circular.
+Some of them (mostly round) are nuclei of blood cells that circulate within the spaces between the hepatocytes, such as lymphocytes, others are long and are probably cells that cover the plates formed by hepatocytes.

-Did you notice that there are nuclei of other cell types in addition to the spherical nuclei of hepatocytes?
+Did you notice nuclei of other cell types in addition to the spherical nuclei of the hepatocytes?

-Place the cursor or click on the figure to observe them.
+Place the cursor or click on the figure to observe them highlighted in green.

-They are generally stained more intensely than the nuclei of hepatocytes and their shape is not always circular.
-Some of them are nuclei of blood cells, such as of lymphocytes, others belong to cells placed in the “empty” spaces sitiated between the columns of hepatocytes.
+They are generally stronger stained than the nuclei of hepatocytes and their shape is not always circular.
+Some of them (mostly round) are nuclei of blood cells that circulate within the spaces between the hepatocytes, such as lymphocytes, others are long and are probably cells that cover the plates formed by hepatocytes.

 Liver.
 Hematoxylin and eosin.
 Medium magnification.